 There are a number of choices of hearing instruments to fit one's lifestyle and personal preferences.
 Custom-fit devices are available in all sizes including the nearly invisible IIC (Invisible-in-the-Canal).
 Some hearing aids are rechargeable, waterproof, wireless, remote-controlled, Bluetooth compatible and fully automatic.
-And some offer Tinnitus therapy signals to provide relief from ringing or other noises in the ears.
-These impressive systems are designed to integrate seemlessly into one's daily activities.
+And most offer Tinnitus therapy options to provide relief from ringing or other noises in the ears.
+These impressive systems are designed to integrate seamlessly into one's daily activities.

 Specialized Hearing Care